digiaiiris/tuntilukkarihelp/README.md

 # Change History

+## v.5.215
+- Version updates are indicated to all active users
+- Application can be open for the whole week, no need to refresh page when day changes
+- Workday session is updated semi-automatically (especially if popups are enabled for the page)
+- Bug fix: Some users experienced "RangeError: Maximum call stack size exceeded" error in initialization view
+- Bug fix: Some users experiences 502 errors when saving work entries; especially if the window had been open for a long period of time
+- UI color improvements

 ## v5.137

 - Bug fix: Modifying hours of an existing entry without role options sometimes resulted in duplicate hours (visible only after page refresh)
 - Cosmetic UI fixes related to showing saving errors and a warning next to task button

 ## v5.126

 - Bug fix: Recording work entries caused 0-hour rows to appear for approving; also Ready to Bill status was removed for existing hours
 - Handle "Too many repeating requests" error by Workday
 - Bug fix: Application caused left-over recovered sessions in Workday